ord4/isp-term-project/docs/specification.md

 in an engaging and intuitive matter.

 ### Application Features
-This application is still in the planning phase, therefore, no lines of production code have been written yet.
-A small, proof-of-concept build has been developed.
+This application will allow users to create an account and log in.
+From here the users will be able access the timeline editor where they can edit their custom, dynamic timeline.
+Additionaly there is a viewing feature that allows the user to see their timeline output without the clutter of the editor and in a way that they would want to present their timeline to the public.
+Some of the specifics for the features and what they do are detailed in the following subsections.

-### Account Creation & Login
+#### Account Creation & Login
 User will be prompted to login to their account on the homepage.
 Once logged in, they will be directed to a dashboard with various account settings and a list the timelines they've created.
 Usernames will be mapped to a unique key for the database and associated timelines will be mapped to the user with the same key.

-#### Creating a Timeline
+##### Creating a Timeline
 Editors will be able to create a new timeline for their event which will bring up the timeline editor.
 User will initially be asked for a timeline title.

-#### Editing a Timeline
+##### Editing a Timeline
 Editors will have options for adding new items, editing existing items, or removing items.
 When adding an item the editor will get to enter a title and time period.
 Then, the editor will be able